-In addition, you may consider providing relevant employees and agents involved in the client identification and verification process with training and equipment to help identify forged documents or refer them to the UK Home Office.
+In addition, you may consider providing relevant employees and agents involved in the client identification and verification process with training and equipment to help identify forged documents or refer them to the guidance provided by the UK Home Office.
 Other examples may include training in red flags and risk indicators for those involved in the risk assessment process.